pallets/flask/docs/tutorial/static.rst

     :alt: screenshot of login page

 You can read more about CSS from `Mozilla's documentation <CSS_>`_.
 If you change a static file, refresh the browser page.

-If the change doesn't show up, try clearing your browser's cache.
+.. admontation:: Flask 2.0 renewal
+    Starting with version 2.0, you no longer need to clear your browser cache to display changes to a static file.

 .. _CSS: https://developer.mozilla.org/docs/Web/CSS